ImagingDataCommons/RealtimeCosts/README.md

 with running VMs.
 The seed for these tables is the SKU export table that Google will create if this export is specified for the billing account.
 With that table in hand, running the function "extract-sku-tables-from-desktop.sh" pointed at that table will generate all the specified SKU tables needed by the cloud function to do this estimation.
+Note this routine uses the standard method used by the ISB-CGC ETL system, where config files to run the script live in a cloud configuration bucket.
+Usually those scripts run on a VM, but the "-from-desktop" bit means this script is set up to run on your local laptop, usually after running "gcloud auth application-default login" to get the script to run locally using personal credentials.
+(Remember to run "gcloud auth application-default revoke" when done to get back to normal service account-driven script execution.

 Quantifying this spending exactly is a work in progress, and currently involves educated guesswork as to how a CPU tag maps to specific CPU and RAM SKUs.
 E.g., it appears that "c2-standard" might map to "Compute optimized Core"